quartz-scheduler/quartz-scheduler.org-site/README.md

 ### For Quartz-2.4.x releases

-You need JDK8 to and Maven 3.6.0 to build
+You need JDK8 and Maven 3.6.0 to build
 ```
 mvn package -Ddist -DskipTests
 # Output is in distribution/target